The Relic: Plot

 John Whitney, an anthropologist for the Field Museum of Natural History in Chicago, studies a tribe in South America and drinks a soup made by the tribesmen.
-Shortly after, Whitney accosts a merchant ship captain, asking him to remove the cargo he had intended to send to Chicago off the ship.
-Unwilling to delay the ship's departure, the captain refuses and Whitney sneaks aboard.
+Shortly after, Whitney accosts a merchant ship captain, asking him to remove the cargo he had intended to send to Chicago from the ship.
+Unwilling to delay the ship's departure, the captain refuses, and Whitney sneaks aboard.
 Unable to find his cargo, he cries out.

 Six weeks later, the ship arrives on Lake Michigan with its crew missing.
-Chicago PD homicide detective Lieutenant Vincent D'Agosta and his partner, Sergeant Hollingsworth, investigate the ship and find dozens of bodies and severed heads in the bilge.
+Chicago PD homicide detective Lieutenant Vincent D'Agosta and his partner, Sergeant Hollingsworth, investigate the ship and find dozens of corpses in the bilge.

-Another week later, Margo Green, an evolutionary biologist, arrives at work at the museum and discovers that co-worker Greg Lee is applying for the same research grant she is after he had gotten one for himself already.
-Margo and her mentor, Albert Frock, examine Whitney's crates after their arrival and find the crates empty, except for a bed of leaves and a stone statue of the "Kothoga", a mythical forest monster.
-Margo notices a fungus on the leaves and sends it to be analyzed.
-That night, security guard Frederick Ford is murdered like the ship's crew.
+Another seven days later, Margo Green, an evolutionary biologist, arrives at work at the museum and discovers that co-worker Greg Lee is applying for the same research grant she is, after he had gotten one for himself already.
+After their arrival by air, Margo and her mentor, Albert Frock, examine Whitney's crates and find them empty, except for a bed of leaves and a stone statue of the "Kothoga", a mythical forest monster.
+Margo notices a fungus on the leaves and sends it for analysis; the remaining leaves are incinerated.
+That night, security guard Frederick Ford is murdered like the ship's crew by an unseen creature.
 D'Agosta suspects a connection.
 Believing the killer is still inside the museum, he orders it closed until the police have finished searching.
-Ann Cuthbert, the museum director, protests and mentions an important upcoming exhibition.
+Ann Cuthbert, the museum director, protests and mentions a critical upcoming exhibition.

 Margo discovers the fungus contains concentrated hormones found in several animal species.
-In the container of leaves, she finds a mutated beetle that possesses both insect and reptilian DNA.
+In the container of leaves, she finds a mutated beetle with insect and reptilian DNA, which had slipped into the container some time prior.
+Margo crushes the mutant with a heavy book.
 Ford's autopsy reveals that his hypothalamus was extracted from his brain, like the bodies from the ship.
-In the museum's basement, the police are startled by a mentally-ill, homeless ex-convict and kill him.
-Finding Ford's wallet on him, everyone except D'Agosta considers the case closed, though Mayor Robert Owen and the museum’s head of security Tom Parkinson force D'Agosta to let the exhibition proceed.
+In the museum's basement, the police are startled by a mentally ill, homeless ex-convict and kill him.
+Finding Ford's wallet on him, and an identity tag from one of the crew of the ship, everyone assumes that the suspect is dead, and considers the case closed.
+Despite this, D'Agosta remains sceptical, but Mayor Robert Owen and the museum's head of security, Tom Parkinson, force him to let the exhibition proceed.